rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 A service started by a Kivy app executes while the app is either in the foreground or paused, and like a Python subprocess stops when the app stops.
 An app stops when it is removed from the list of currently started apps.
 This lifetime is different from the lifetime of a Java service.

 A service can be killed at any time by Android if it requires the resources.
 This is unlikely but possible.
 Background services are more vulnerable than foreground services.
+Consider having the service send heartbeat messages to the app, and the app restaring the service on no heartbeat.
+However the service will not restart while the app is paused.

 It is possible to extend the lifetime using `setAutoRestartService()` to force a service to restart when it stops.
 You may **not want to do this** as the Kivy app which started the service and which has since stopped, will hang with a black screen when it is restarted and the service is still running.